commercialhaskell/stack/doc/pantry.md

 In this mode `freeze` command works almost like in the default mode, the main differenc is that it works with the projects snapshot definition and thus it pins packages from its `packages` field and not from the project's `extra-deps`.

+## Updating frozen information

+Suppose you're depending on `foo-1.2.3` from Hackage, and have used `stack freeze` on your file.
+Now you'd like to upgrade to `foo-1.2.4`.
+Doing so requires you to:

+* Change the version number specified to `1.2.4`
+* Remove any freeze information that may conflict, like cabal file info, pantry tree, etc
+* Rerun the `stack freeze` command to generate the new freeze information